michaelshiloh/NetworkEverything/schedule.md

 	on your Arduino, but does not need to work on the network yet.
 	Again, use "psuedocode" or comments
 	for the parts that you don't know how to do yet.

+#### Tuesday 5 March 2019 11:50 - 1:05  (tentative)

+- using command line git to pull your code
+- how to communicate from the server to your Arduino